AnyFetch/developers.anyfetch.com/guides/hello-world.md

 ### Send the file
 Now that we've created the document on Fetch API, we can associate it with a file.
 This is a simple file upload, under the `file` key.

+Don't forget to use a sample file, like [this one](/guides/samples/sample.txt).

 ```sh
 $ curl -XPOST \